bglaus/AFLT-Project-Dyck-Self-Attention/README.md

 # AFLT Project-Dyck Self-Attention

 Project of the course Advanced Formal Language Theory offered in Spring 2022 (263-5352-00L).
-We seek to evaluate various solutions to overcoming the theoretical limitations of self-attention with respect to the hierarchical language Dyck.
+We reproduce the limited ability of transformers to recognize hierarchical languages and seek to evaluate various solutions to overcoming these limitations with respect to the hierarchical language Dyck.

 The theoretical limitations are discussed in [Hahn](https://arxiv.org/abs/1906.06755), while we attempted to adapt solutions proposed in [Chiang et al.](https://arxiv.org/abs/2202.12172).